yaap-mojito/releases/README.md

 Can I change recovery to TWRP or OFOX?

-- No. Doing that effectively puts you in our ignore list if you were to face bugs.
+- No. Doing that effectively puts you in my ignore list if you were to face bugs.

 Can I flash GAPPS in homemade build?

 - No. The rom has gmscompat inbuilt.
-Flashing gapps effectively puts you in our ignore list if you were to face bugs.
+Flashing gapps effectively puts you in my ignore list if you were to face bugs.

 What is gmscompat?